dwaite/connect/openid-connect-4-identity-assurance/introduction.md

 * Identify Verification - process conducted by the OP or a claim provider to verify the user's identity.

 * Identity Assurance - process in which the OP or a claim provider attests identity data of a certain user with a certain assurance towards a RP, typically expressed by way of an assurance level.
-Depending on legal requirements, the OP may also be required to provide evidences of the identity verification process to the RP.
+Depending on legal requirements, the OP may also be required to provide evidence of the identity verification process to the RP.

 * Verified Person Data - Claims about a person whose binding to a particular use account were verified in the course of an identity verification process.